nickstheisen/hsdatasets/README.md

 If necessary the dimensionality can be reduced to M dimensions using PCA.
 The user can define M and N during class instantiation.

+**Warning: If N>1 pixels in multiple data patches overlap which may lead to data leakage when not taken care of.**

 ### Currently Supported Data Sets

 Data Set|Spatial Resolution [px]|Spectral Resolution [bands] | Classes |Sensor